Censorship of the Bible: Waldensians: France and Italy

+Cathars/Albigensians

+France

-After the end of the Albigensian Crusade, the Council of Toulouse tightened the provisions against the heretics in this ecclesiastical province.
-The Inquisition was the first to work nationwide, and the University of Toulouse was founded, to which the Catholic Institute of Toulouse is also called.
-At the synod a general Bible ban was pronounced for lay people of this ecclesiastical province, only Psalterium and Brevier in Latin were allowed.
+After the end of the Albigensian Crusade, the provincial Council of Toulouse (1229) tightened the provisions against the heretics in this ecclesiastical province.
+The Inquisition procedure was adopted, and the University of Toulouse was founded, to which the Catholic Institute of Toulouse is also called.
+At the synod a general Scripture book ban was pronounced for lay people of this ecclesiastical province, only Psalterium and Brevier in Latin were allowed.

-This quote was not repeated in 1233 at the Council held in Bréziers.
-Although sections of the Council Toulouse were used, this statement was omitted.
-In the course of a confirmation of the writings in 1215 at Fourth Council of the Lateran's condemnation of the writings of David of Dinant ordered Gregory IX. in 1231, to hand over all the theological books written in Latin to the diocesan bishops.
-At the Second Council of Tarragona (Conventus Tarraconensis) in 1234, the Spanish bishops, according to a decree of King James I of Aragon, declared that it was forbidden to anyone, to own a translation of the Bible.
-They had to be burned within eight days, otherwise, they were considered heretics.